 Connic has always let you define agents in YAML and write tools in Python.
 But until now, getting everything set up and deployed meant a lot of manual work: uploading files by hand, setting up project structures yourself, and hoping you didn't have a typo in your YAML.
-Today we're releasing the Composer SDK to fix all of that.
+Today we're releasing the Composer SDK to fix that.

 What Was the Problem?